 Lack of luteinizing hormone (LH) and follicle-stimulating hormone (FSH) in children leads to delayed puberty Delayed Puberty Delayed puberty is absence of sexual maturation at the expected time.
 Diagnosis is by measurement of gonadal hormones (testosterone and/or estradiol), luteinizing hormone, and follicle-stimulating... read more .
 Premenopausal women develop amenorrhea, reduced libido, regression of secondary sexual characteristics, and infertility.
 Men develop erectile dysfunction, testicular atrophy, reduced libido, regression of secondary sexual characteristics, and decreased spermatogenesis with consequent infertility.

-GH deficiency may contribute to decreased energy but is usually asymptomatic and clinically undetectable in adults.
+GH deficiency may contribute to decreased energy, abnormal body composition, and dyslipidemia but is usually asymptomatic and clinically undetectable in adults.
 Effects of GH deficiency in children Growth Hormone Deficiency in Children Growth hormone deficiency is the most common pituitary hormone deficiency in children and can be isolated or accompanied by deficiency of other pituitary hormones.
 Growth hormone deficiency... read more are discussed elsewhere.

 TSH deficiency leads to hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
 Symptoms include cold intolerance, fatigue, and weight gain.
 Signs may include a typical facial appearance, hoarse slow speech, and dry skin.
 Diagnosis... read more , with such symptoms as facial puffiness, hoarse voice, bradycardia, and cold intolerance.